Preface

 In this game you will be presented with puzzles you have to solve in a manner that maintains the best possible balance between the interconnected parts of the planetary health system.

-GHG Emission of the Health Sector
+GHG Emissions of the Health Sector

 The health sector is a critical player in advancing good health and well-being in the sense of sustainable health care.
 On the one hand, the health care sector is confronted with handling the direct health impacts of climate and environmental change.
 On the other hand, the health sector itself has a massive ecological footprint, as it is responsible for 4.4% of the total greenhouse gas emissions world-wide.
 Emissions arise directly from the operation of health care facilities (Scope 1), their energy supply (Scope 2) or and indirectly from the supply chain of the production of health care goods (Scope 3).
 The components of Scope 3 depicted in purple are unmeasured.
 Many health systems do not calculate or report the factors of Scope 3.